 That’s why ensuring proper maintenance is conducted on a regular basis will allow you to avoid issues like these becoming an issue in the future.

 What are my obligations?

 As standard, when you take out insurance you are obliged to ensure your craft is in good condition and regularly maintained.
-You’ll also need to provide your policy provider with details of any incidents, accidents and potential claims as soon as they happen.
-Other obligations include:
+You’ll also need to give your policy provider details of any incidents, accidents and potential claims as soon as they happen.

 - Keeping all your information up to date and accurate throughout the life of the policy

 - Meet the security requirements that apply to the policy

 - Tell the insurance provider if you sell your narrowboat